melpa/melpa/CONTRIBUTING.md

 in MELPA:

 ```
-EMACS_COMMAND=/path/to/emacs make sandbox
+EMACS_COMMAND=/path/to/emacs make sandbox INSTALL=package-name
 ```

-then `M-x package-list-packages`, install and test as appropriate.
+where `package-name` is the name of the package you want to install into the sandbox, then install and test as appropriate.
 This is a useful way to discover missing dependencies!

 ## Submitting